Remote Magnetic Levitation Using Reduced Attitude Control and Parametric Field Models: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Prof. Peter Berkelman from the University of Hawaii in Manoa for sharing valuable insights based on his years of experience in developing magnetic levitation systems.
+The authors would like to thank Prof. Peter Berkelman from the University of Hawaii at Manoa for sharing valuable insights based on his years of experience in developing magnetic levitation systems.
 We also thank Felix Grüninger and Thomas Steinbrenner from MPI-IS Tübingen for their support with electronic and hardware designs essential to this project.
+Additionally, the authors utilized ChatGPT and Gemini for sentence restructuring to improve the readability of the manuscript.
 Finally, we thank the team at MagnebotiX AG for technical support with the \octomag{} eMNS.